-If you want to enter more than one line of code at the command prompt, use Shift-Enter to move to the next line.
-Press Enter to run your code.
+Command Prompt - The command prompt functions largely like any other.
+Enter a command and press Enter to execute it.
+If you want to enter more than one line of code, use Shift+Enter to move to the next line.
 The output of your code, including plots, appears in the console.

-If you created your project from a template, there are code files in the editor.
-You can open a file in the editor by double-clicking the file name in the file list.
+If you created your project from a template, you should see project files in the editor.
+You can open a file in the editor by clicking the file name in the file navigation bar on the left.

-To run code in the editor:
+Editor - To run code from the editor:

-- 1. Select a code file in the list on the left. - 2.
-Highlight the code you want to run. - 3.
-Press Ctrl-Enter (Windows/Linux) or Command-Enter (OSX).
+- 1. Select a script from the project files on the left sidebar. - 2.
+To run the whole script click > on the top navigation bar, or, highlight the code you want to run and press Ctrl+Enter (Windows/Linux) or cmd+Enter (macOS).